 Re-application Process - Campus Housing (see Resident Handbook – Re-application Procedures)

-Each spring, residents must re-apply for housing for the upcoming academic year.
+Each spring, residents must re-apply for housing for the upcoming academic year and submit a $300 non-refundable housing deposit through the H.O.M.E.
+(Housing On-campus Made Easy) process.
 An online room selection process will award each student a selection number.
 The selection number will determine the order in which returning resident applicants will be offered available accommodations.
 Returning students will be accommodated in Kaufman Hall.
 Notification of dates and times to re-apply for campus housing will be publicly displayed as well as emailed to students.

 Room Switches (see Resident Handbook – Room Occupancy Information)